SinghCoder/c-sample-code/README.md

 # C_Examples
-Some example code that I made for Java to demonstrate certain features.
+Some example code that I made for C to demonstrate certain features.